From mole and Mezcal to chocolate and chapulines (grasshoppers) — explore the magic of Oaxacan cuisine!

 We are also happy to reschedule you (based on availability) on another tour during your stay.

-All food, drinks, and restaurant gratuities are included in the ticket price.
-5% of the ticket price will be divided between two non-profit charities that we support – Esperanza Infantil and Institute of Historic Organs of Oaxaca.
+All food, drinks, and restaurant staff gratuities are included in the ticket price.
+A donation of 5% from each ticket purchased will be divided between two non-profit charities that we support – Esperanza Infantil and Institute of Historic Organs of Oaxaca.

 Extra costs include additional beverages not part of the original tour and/or items for purchase at tasting locations along the way.